bradjacobs/excel-to-csv/README.md

 * Worksheets containing nested charts.

 ## Misc
 * This is still compiling with JDK 8 (at the moment).
 The original thought was in case need to use this code with other librries using old JDK.
-However... at this point anyone still on JDK 8 seems silly, so i will eventually bump up the JDK version.
+However... at this point anything still on JDK 8 seems silly, so i will eventually bump up the JDK version.
-* Cannot seem to recall why i used testng instead of junit.
+* Cannot seem to recall why I used testng instead of junit.
 * I don't actively maintain this project, and make occasional tweaks just for fun.